zandinux/liferay-client-remote-ws-simple-library/README.md

 liferay-client-remote-ws-simple-library
 =======================================

-Recently I try to find a way to use easy the remote web services of Liferay CE 6.1.2 GA3, so I found a solution by creating a VERY SIMPLE LIBRARY to implement to my project where I wanted to manage the Document Library.
+Recently I tried to find a way to use easily the remote web services of Liferay CE 6.1.2 GA3, so I found a solution by creating a VERY SIMPLE LIBRARY to implement to my project that I wanted to manage the Document Library.

-This library it could be imported on a java project and you can initialize with liferay.properties (included to the new project that you will create).
+This library could be imported on a java project and you can initialize with liferay.properties (included to the new project that you will create).